Phemix/LinuxForensics/README.md

 # Linux IR Collection

-This ReadMe is for a Linux IR collection tool (Open sourced from https://github.com/rebootuser/LinEnum/blob/master/LinEnum.sh).
+This ReadME is for a Linux IR collection tool (Open sourced from https://github.com/rebootuser/LinEnum/blob/master/LinEnum.sh).
 The script capacity and mode of execution was  enhanced to better fit the needs of the team and the organization.
 The instructions for this tool will be dvided into two aspects - *simply running the tool* and *deep dives* <br/> <br/>

 ## Running the script
 There are two scripts that perform the job - *EnumerationScript.sh* and *LinuxIRExecution.sh*, the latter calls the former and performs some pre/post processing on collected data.
 Run the script using the command - <br/>